1

 -

-Planting Instructions: Plant in well-drained soil in a location with full sun exposure
+Planting Instructions: Plant in well-drained soil in full sun for optimal growth. -

-Fertilization: Apply a balanced fertilizer in early spring
+Fertilization: Apply balanced fertilizer in early spring and late fall. -

 Share